buildgroundwork/stairstep/README.md

 ## Configuration

-You may add an optional `stairstep.yml` file in the application's config directory.
+You may add an optional `stairstep.yml` file in the project's config directory, or `.stairstep.json` file in the project root.

 ### Pipeline name
 You may optionally specify the name of the pipeline for deploys (see example).
 This will default to the name of the GitHub repository.